estructura-app-vue

 FileFunction

-src/Contains all the source code of the application.
+src/Contains all the application’s source code.

 src/main.js or main.tsMain entry point of the application; mounts the app to the DOM.